 Many of our clients remunerate us in stock as well as fees.
 It makes a statement about our belief in the work for these companies.
 We have a real vested interest in your ultimate growth and success.

 Our current client mix is small and high level.
 See client section for specifics.
 We have done consulting, repositioning, branding and advertising work for priceline.com, for a Paul Allen financed smart toy company in Silicon Valley, Bill Bradley for President, lawyers, architects, medical institutions, the founders of several online companies and also several public companies.
 Many of these are ongoing assignments.

 The company never sleeps – endless energy.
 When a company is new and small like ours, we have to work harder – to get the work done quickly, correctly and with great vigor and spirit.
-The wireless Blackberries are never in the off position.
+The Blackberries and now iphone’s are never in the off position.

 Independence is important.
 We are very particular about the clients we agree to serve.
 This also goes for the level of involvement at the company.
 We tend to accept clients where we work with senior management.
 We don’t say this to be arrogant in any way but only to reflect our experience and self-confidence.
 To quote the late marketing great Jay Chiat: “we are more concerned with great work than great meetings.”

 Finally, as your management team rightfully concentrates on “the numbers” of the business, we have the mental freedom to dream, to have visions, to help you push for new ideas.